Mall (film): Release

 In October 2013, Joe Hahn had developed a few toys for Transformers G1, and there in an interview, he said that the film would be released in 2014.
 The film made an exclusive screening at Zachary Levi and The Nerd Machine's 5th annual Nerd HQ event on July 24, 2014, at Petco Park in San Diego immediately after the band's performance at the MTVU Fandom Awards, as well as performing their second hit single "Until It's Gone" from The Hunting Party.
 Mall had its theatrical premiere in Los Angeles on October 14, 2014, and had a limited released on October 17, 2014.
 It was released in Canada on October 24 and debuted on iTunes on October 31.
 It was released on video on demand in November 2014.

 Reception

 Zach Hollwedel of Under the Radar rated it 4/10 stars and called it "an angry letter to consumerist America with little redemptive value".
+A review in Forbes was much more positive and concluded, "You can watch Mall as a basic low-budget horror-thriller about people making their way through a mass shooting event, and you’ll be satisfied enough.
+But the real pleasures come from considering the deeper layers, and from the oldschool nods to grindhouse sensibilities and psychedelic theater."